P R I N C I P I A T R I O O N I C A

 B: "I'll remind you once more that this is still a Trek episode.
 Sooner or later, someone has to punch someone in the face.
 You wanna make it so?
 Engage me you inedibly-fanged pile of carpet-padding!"

 A: "You heard the Governor's Prime Directive.
 We cannot transport with our shields up.
 We will have to wait until next season.
 Then, we shall don our dotted tights and meet on the screen of green in virtualous combat.
 Unless you're still insisting that all things are black and white, you network-nipple-taper!"

 B: "Your wife prefers the stunt-double and reports a loss of impulse power, you inertial-ly-damped port-thruster!"

 A: "That does it.
-We've reached the point where I will punch you anyway and then run away really fast as the virus dramatically spreads behind me.
+We've reached the point where I will punch you anyway and then run away really fast in slow motion as the virus dramatically spreads behind me.
 The franchise has lots of places to hide.
 Stream me up, Scotty!"